stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 # Packaging Applications #

 To build packaged applications for Windows, use [PyInstaller](http://www.pyinstaller.org/) or [py2exe](http://www.py2exe.org/).
-These create stand-alone executables that include both Python itself, your code, and any other dependencies.
+These create stand-alone executables that include Python itself, your code, and any other dependencies.

 # Learning Resources #

 Google provide a [free course for learning Python](https://developers.google.com/edu/python/), consisting of video lectures and exercises.
-There are also two excellent books for learning Python 3 that you can read for free online.
+There are also excellent books for learning Python 3 that you can read for free online.
 [Dive Into Python
 3](http://www.diveintopython3.net/) is particularly good for those people with some previous experience of programming, especially if they are impatient!
 If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.